Training Your Iguana: Basic Commands and Behavioral Tips

 2. Environmental Enrichment

-Providing a stimulating and enriching environment within the iguana's habitat is crucial for their mental and physical well-being.
-Incorporating climbing structures, basking areas, and hiding spots can promote natural behaviors and reduce stress, laying a solid foundation for training.
+Providing a stimulating and enriching environment within the iguana's habitat is crucial for their mental and physical well‑being.
+Incorporating climbing structures such as a reptile climbing branch, basking areas like a reptile heat lamp, and hiding spots such as a reptile hide box can promote natural behaviors and reduce stress, laying a solid foundation for training.

 Reading more: